raspiblitz/raspiblitz/FAQ.md

 ### DNS-01

 The `DNS-01` standard **proves ownership** by creating `DNS TXT` records on the domain or subdomain you want to use.
-This requires interaction with and access to a domain server but comes with the benefit that `wildcard certificates` can be issued.
+This requires interaction with and access to a dns server but comes with the benefit that `wildcard certificates` can be issued.

 It is beyond the scope of this FAQ entry to explain all details of this - please refer to the official documentation.
-But assuming you are using the [DuckDNS](https://www.duckdns.org/) dynamic DNS service then the following command will get a certificate (including a wildcard subject alternative name (SAN) listing) and will also take care of continuous renewals.
+Assuming you are using the [DuckDNS](https://www.duckdns.org/) dynamic DNS service then the following command will get a certificate (including a wildcard subject alternative name (**SAN**) listing).
+It will also take care of continuous renewals.

 As mentioned more that 50 other services (including self-hosted options like e.g. `nsupdate` or `PowerDNS`) are supported.

 ```
 export DuckDNS_Token="abcdefgh-0123-56ij-78kl-abcd9012efgh"